Jan. 6 panel subpoenas Trump for testimony on Capitol attack

 WASHINGTON (AP) — The House Jan.
-6 committee has subpoenaed Donald Trump for his testimony about the 2021 Capitol attack.
+6 committee voted unanimously Thursday to subpoena Donald Trump, demanding the former president's personal testimony as it unveiled startling new video from his closest aides describing his multi-part plan to overturn his 2020 election loss that resulted in the assault on the U.S. Capitol.

-The panel voted unanimously to compel the former president to appear.
-“We must seek the testimony under oath of January 6th’s central player,” said Rep. Liz Cheney, the committee’s vice chair.
+“We must seek the testimony under oath of January Sixth's central player,” said Republican Rep. Liz Cheney of Wyoming, the committee’s vice chair.

-Cheney adds: “We are obligated to seek answers directly from the man who set this all in motion.
-And every American is entitled to those answers.”
+Trump is almost certain to fight the subpoena and decline to testify.
+He did not have an immediate comment.

-WASHINGTON (AP) — The U.S. House Jan.
-6 Committee neared a vote Thursday to subpoena former President Donald Trump to testify, as it presented interviews with his aides and new documents detailing his unflagging multi-part efforts to overturn his 2020 election loss.
+In the committee's 10th public session, just weeks before the congressional midterm elections, the panel summed up Trump's "staggering betrayal" of his oath of office.
+That was how Democratic Chairman Bennie Thompson put it, describing Trump's unprecedented attempt to stop Congress from certifying Democrat Joe Biden's victory.

-The vote seeking Trump’s testimony comes as the panel is producing vivid new details and evidence of Trump’s state of mind as he refused to concede his loss to Joe Biden, resulting in the 2021 attack at the Capitol.
+With vivid new details and evidence, including from the former president's Cabinet secretaries and U.S. Secret Service, the panel showed Trump was told repeatedly by those around him that the election was over, yet he still orchestrated the far-reaching effort to stop Biden from taking office.
+Several former aides testified that Trump had said privately that he knew he had lost to Biden.

-Before that, the panel showed previously unseen footage of congressional leaders phoning officials for help during the assault.
+In other striking new video, the panel showed previously unseen footage of congressional leaders phoning officials for help during Capitol siege.

 House Speaker Nancy Pelosi and Senate Democratic Leader Chuck Schumer can be seen talking to governors in neighboring Virginia and Maryland.
-Later the footage shows Senate Republican Leader Mitch McConnell and other GOP leaders as the group asks the acting attorney general for help.
+Later it shows Senate Republican Leader Mitch McConnell and other GOP leaders as the group asks Trump's acting attorney general for help.

-Also, in never-before-seen Secret Service messages, the panel produced evidence of the way extremist groups provided the muscle in the fight for Trump’s presidency, planning weeks before the attack to send a violent force to Washington.
+The video comes from a documentary being produced by Pelosi’s daughter, according to two people familiar with the matter and granted anonymity to discuss it.

-“Their plan is literally to kill people,” read a tip that was sent to Secret Service more than a week before the violence on Jan.
-6.
+Earlier, in never-before-seen Secret Service messages, the panel produced evidence that extremist groups provided the muscle in the fight for Trump’s presidency, planning weeks before the attack to send a violent force to Washington.

 The Secret Service warned in a Dec.
-26, 2020, email of a tip that members of the right-wing Proud Boys planned to march in Washington on Jan.
-6 with a group large enough to outnumber the police.
+26, 2020, email of a tip that members of the right-wing Proud Boys planned to outnumber the police in a march in Washington on Jan.
+6.

 "It felt like the calm before the storm,” one Secret Service agent wrote in a group chat.